 The 10K is a popular pick for many runners.
 The distance attracts new and experienced runners alike.
-Whether you are running your first 10K or aiming for a personal record (PR), these tips will help you train for and race your best 10K.
+Whether running your first 10K or aiming for a personal record (PR), these tips will help you train for and race your best 10K.

-For many new runners, the 10K is the natural next step after the 5K.
+For many new runners, the 10K run is the natural next step after the 5K.
 If the furthest you have ever run is 3.1 miles, doubling the distance can be intimidating.
 Building your endurance will make the 10K both physically and mentally manageable.

 It’s important to give yourself time to build up to the 10K distance.
 Gradually increase both your long run distance and your overall weekly mileage, so that you can run 6 miles a couple of weeks before race day.
 You can increase your mileage by adding an extra day—such as 4 days of running instead of 3 days—or adding a mile to each run every couple of weeks.